fivetran/dbt_amplitude/README.md

 # Amplitude Modeling dbt Package ([Docs](https://fivetran.github.io/dbt_amplitude/))

 # 📣 What does this dbt package do?
-- Produces modeled tables that leverage Amplitude data from [Fivetran's connector](https://fivetran.com/docs/applications/amplitude) in the format described by [this ERD](https://fivetran.com/docs/applications/amplitude#schema) and builds off the output of our [Amplitude source package](https://github.com/fivetran/dbt_amplitude_source).
+- Produces modeled tables that leverage Amplitude data from [Fivetran's connector](https://fivetran.com/docs/applications/amplitude) in the format described by [this ERD](https://fivetran.com/docs/applications/amplitude#schemainformation) and builds off the output of our [Amplitude source package](https://github.com/fivetran/dbt_amplitude_source).

-- This package enables users to:
+- Enables users to do the following:
   - Leverage event data that is enhanced with additional event type and pivoted custom property fields for later downstream use
   - View aggregated metrics for each unique session
   - View aggregated metrics for each unique user
   - View daily performance metrics for each event type
   - Use the enhanced event data to leverage dbt metrics to generate additional analytics
-  - Incorporate the [dbt product analytics](https://github.com/mjirv/dbt_product_analytics) package to further enhance Amplitude data, such as for funnel and retention analysis
+  - Incorporate the [dbt Product Analytics](https://github.com/mjirv/dbt_product_analytics) package to further enhance Amplitude data, like for funnel and retention analysis

-This package also generates a comprehensive data dictionary of your source and modeled Amplitude data via the [dbt docs site](https://fivetran.github.io/dbt_amplitude/)
-You can also refer to the table below for a detailed view of all models materialized by default within this package.
+This package also generates a comprehensive data dictionary of your source and modeled Amplitude data through the [dbt docs site](https://fivetran.github.io/dbt_amplitude/).
+You can also refer to the table below for a detailed view of all models materialized within this package by default.

 |**model**|**description**
 -----|-----